3rd Cavalry Regiment (United States): Exercise Bright Star

 Beginning in September 2001, Tiger Squadron, with elements of the regimental headquarters, Longknife and Muleskinner Squadrons, deployed to Egypt to participate in exercise Bright Star 01/02 as part of a Combined Forces Land Component command (CFLCC) coalition.
 The coalition included elements from the U.S. Marine Corps, Egypt, France, Kuwait, Greece, Italy, and the British Army.

 The 3d ACR Troopers took part in field training and live fire exercises while in Egypt.
 They also conducted training on nuclear, biological, and chemical warfare, night warfare, and the use of smoke on the battlefield.
 Static displays and briefings on air defense artillery capabilities were also provided.
 Aviation support was provided for the exercise by Longknife Troopers in the form of medical evacuation and personnel transport, while the Muleskinners of Support Squadron established and operated a logistics support system.

 In addition, members of Tiger Squadron and the regimental staff conducted affiliation training with their Egyptian counterparts to teach them to function as observer/controllers (OC) for the forces involved in ground tactical operations, as well as establishing and maintaining communications and command and control between the various multinational OC forces.
 The terrorist attacks against the U.S. on 11 September was ironically the pre-selected day they were briefed on terrorism as they prepared for the mission.
 The Pentagon considered sending these troops and assets directly to Afghanistan upon the completion of the historical mission.
-It was later revealed that a treaty prohibited this action.